zixuansunnydeng/DS-DA/practical-stats.md

   - 1, 2, 3, 3, 3, 4, 5, 6, 6, 6, 7, 8, 9
   - There are two modes 3 and 6, because these values share the maximum frequencies at 3 times, while all other values only appear once.
 3. Mean
+- Obvious

+## Spread
+Measures of Spread are used to provide us an idea of how spread out our data are from one another.
+Common measures of spread include:

+Calculating the 5 Number Summary

+The five number summary consist of 5 values:

+    Minimum: The smallest number in the dataset.
+    Q1\bold{Q_1}Q1​: The value such that 25% of the data fall below.
+    Q2\bold{Q_2}Q2​: The value such that 50% of the data fall below.
+(Median) Q3\bold{Q_3}Q3​: The value such that 75% of the data fall below.
+    Maximum: The largest value in the dataset.

+- Range
+  - The range is then calculated as the difference between the maximum and the minimum.
+- Interquartile Range (IQR)
+  - The interquartile range is calculated as the difference between Q3\bold{Q_3}Q3
+- Standard Deviation
+- Variance

+## Shape

+## Outliers